 Why invest in Israel?
 Foreign investors are putting billions of dollars in Israel.
-Find out why because investing in Israel isn't just for the mega rich or sophisticated investor; this article is about why you should consider linking some of your money with Israel regardless of the amount or your investment experience.
+Find out why investing in Israel isn't just for the mega rich or sophisticated investor.
+In this article, we discuss why you should consider investing some of your money in Israel as part of your investment strategy.

 This is part two of a four-part series on good reasons to invest in Israel: